 “This tool succeeds at its role of allowing us to work together across multiple locations and projects.
 It delivers regular updates which [is] always good.
 The support team is really quick and effective in responding to any queries.
 It’s pretty easy to work with and understand.
 Its interface contains practical tips and guidelines.
 The desktop version is very easy to set up.
 It does not take excessive hard disk space.
 This software has a calendar function that makes it easy to view team events and tasks with deadline dates and, with a little help from Zapier, I can easily integrate Samepage with my other apps like Google Calendar.”

 Dropbox made its name in the cloud storage market and has since expanded into the world of team management and collaboration.
 By consolidating all files within a secure, centralized repository, Dropbox Business makes it easy for team members to share files and folders, edit documents in real time, provide feedback and more, all from a single access point.
-Although Dropbox Business doesn’t offer the same full feature set as G Suite, it does go toe-to-toe with Google Drive for Business, making it the perfect alternative for organizations looking for affordable cloud storage.
+Although Dropbox Business doesn’t offer the same full feature set as Workspace, it does go toe-to-toe with Google Drive for Business, making it the perfect alternative for organizations looking for affordable cloud storage.